What Is the Albedo Effect on Climate?

 - Angle of incidence: when the sun's rays reach a surface perpendicularly, it tends to reflect more light, which increases its albedo.
 The sun's rays can arrive at an acute angle, such as at the end of the day or near the poles.
 When this happens, the surface tends to absorb more solar radiation.
 In turn, this decreases its albedo.

 - Vegetation cover: vegetated surfaces such as forests and grasslands tend to have a lower albedo compared to bare surfaces.
-This is becauses plants absorb some of the solar radiation to carry out photosynthesis.
+This is because plants absorb some of the solar radiation to carry out photosynthesis.
+The type and density of vegetation can further influence albedo levels, impacting local climates.

 Examples of the albedo effect